 1) The Egg –

-Snails are mostly hermaphrodites which means they have both male and female reproductive organs.
-But, not all snails are hermaphrodites and have separate male and female individual animals.
+Snails are mostly hermaphrodites, each snail has both male and female reproductive organs.
+Some of the snails are not hermaphrodites and exist as separate male and female individual animals.
 Since most of the snails are considered to be hermaphrodites, it is easy for snails to reproduce.
-While this is a possibility, snails also reproduce sexually.
 A snail fertilizes the other snail’s eggs and lays a clutch of eggs.
 After fertilization, the snail digs holes in the soil and lays her eggs there.
-Egg laying occurs from late autumn to early spring.
+Egg-laying occurs from late autumn to early spring.

 2) The Young Snail –